datreeio/datree/internal/fixtures/regoDemo/README.md

 # Stuff still left to implement:

-1. support rego with publish (not just with --policy-config flag)
+1. support rego with publish (not just with `--policy-config` flag)
 2. validate the rego configuration on publish
 3. support skip
-4. make the "message" optional
+4. error handling for execution errors (a lot of work!)
-5. error handling for execution errors (a lot of work!)
+5. think of more edge cases